ekeilty17/Advent-of-Code/2025/README.md

 pip install -r requirements.txt
 ```

-I try my best not to use outside packages, but I didn't feel like implementing integer programming, for example.
+I try my best not to use outside packages, but I use numpy for all of the grid-style problems.
+Also, this year required an integer programming solver, which I did not feel like implementing by hand.

 All code is designed to be run at root of each year.
 In this case, inside the top level of `2025/`.
 Each day has `part_1.py` and `part_2.py`.
 For example,